anseki/htmlclean/README.md

 + The more than two whitespaces, tabs and line-breaks (suppressed to one space).
 + HTML/SVG comments.

-The more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed.
+For example: The more than two whitespaces (even if those are divided by HTML/SVG tags) in a line are suppressed.

-**Example:**

-Before
+* Before

 ```html
 <p>The <strong> clean <span> <em> HTML is here. </em> </span> </strong> </p>
 ```

-After
+* After

 ```html
 <p>The <strong>clean <span><em>HTML is here.</em></span></strong></p>